-This beautiful, untouched and serene dam is a cookout spot for all picnic lovers.
-58 kms from Kozhikode Railway Station; this dam is a simplest dam to spent time at.
-As Kakkayam offers hard trekking and quiver climbing experience along the Kuttiady River; this place is mostly loved and visited by adventure lovers.
-Also, this area has amusing wildlife population that gives a soothing and enchanting experience to photographers as well.
+This beautiful, untouched, and serene dam is a cookout spot for all picnic lovers.
+58 km from Kozhikode Railway Station; this dam is the simplest dam to spent time at.
+As Kakkayam offers hard trekking and quiver climbing experience along the Kuttiady River; this place is most loved and visited by adventure lovers.
+Also, this area has an amusing wildlife population that gives a soothing and enchanting experience to photographers as well.

-When you are listing best places to visit in Wayanad then this dam should be in your list.
+When you are listing the best places to visit in Wayanad then this dam should be on your list.
 This dam holds the pride of being the largest Earth Dam in India and the second largest in Asia.
 It is situated in the foothills of Banasura Hills.
-The dam is named after the son of great king of Kerala, King Mahabali.
-It was constructed to support Kalayan Hydroelectric Power Project.
-The dam is located in Padanjarithara; less than 30 kms of ride from Wayanad city.
+The dam is named after the son of the great king of Kerala, King Mahabali.
+It was constructed to support Kalyan Hydroelectric Power Project.
+The dam is located in Padanjarithara; less than 30 km of the ride from Wayanad city.
 A road journey of less than an hour is the easiest way to reach Banasura Sagar Dam.
 The reservoir at the dam draws every tourist’s attention with its principal picturesque attractiveness.
 The best time to visit this dam is from November to May.

 Mattupetty Dam Entry Fee – 10 Rs.